Information and discussion on all aspects of British photographic history

 From October 2016 London's National Portrait Gallery will celebrate photography with an installation dedicated to its extraordinary photography collection.
 The display will feature works by internationally renowned makers such as Edward Weston and Frederick Evans alongside photographs from the archives of Cecil Beaton…Continue

 The Photographic Chemistry course was initiated by FAIC in 2015, with funding from the National Endowment for the Humanities and The Andrew W. Mellon Foundation.
-This series explores key elements of photographic chemistry that are essential to understanding the nature of silver-based analog photographs, their…Continue
+This series explores key elements of photographic chemistry that are essential to understanding the nature of silver-based analog photographs, their creation,…Continue

 Added by Michael Pritchard on October 30, 2016 at 18:18 — No Comments

 Throughout its early history, photography's authenticity was contested and challenged: how true a representation of reality can a photograph provide?
 Does the reproduction of a photograph affect its value as authentic or not?
-From a Photograph examines these questions in the light of…Continue
+From a Photograph examines these questions in the light of the…Continue

 Added by Michael Pritchard on October 27, 2016 at 19:30 — No Comments